 So you can basically eat the same amount of calories, but get fatter because of this artificial salt.

 Plus, it increases your appetite and has an addictive quality to it.
 This is why food manufacturers put it into to so many of their “snacking” products.
 And, this is one reason it’s so hard to stop eating a bag of chips or something similar.

 Unfortunately, all we can do is read the label and do our best to avoid packaged foods, especially those that I mentioned earlier.

 Home-popped, microwave popcorn contains butter “flavoring”, with an additive called diacetyl.

 You won’t see the word diacetyl on the label.
 But if you see “artificial butter flavor” or “natural flavors,” assume that the product contains this neurotoxin.

 Diacetyl causes much harm to the brain by crossing a protective filter called the blood-brain barrier.
 You don’t want this.
-And one of the common negative effects is Alzheimer’s.

 So the solution to eating popcorn is to just make it at home, using an air popper.